giantswarm/handbook/content/docs/support-and-ops/support/flux2upgrade.md

 ### Purpose

-`Flux 2.0` release is anticpated within the next few weeks (June 2023).
+`Flux 2.0` release is anticipated within the next few weeks (June 2023).
 As part of this release, there are some breaking changes within `kustomize 5.0` that need to be checked by customers in their gitops configurations before Giant Swarm upgrades to this release in Management Clusters.

 ### The Breaking Changes